LinkedInAttic/archetype/_posts/tutorials/2012-10-15-creating-custom-components.md

 <span class="note">NOTE: you can remove previously defined styles by setting them to nil, like the background example above.</span>

-<span class="note">GOTCHA: a caveat with the data structure is that if you're defining only a single key-value pair, you'll need to specify an extra empty placeholder `nil` (don't ask why, just do it).</span>

 You can also define multiple combinations of variants and contexts:

 <span class="note">[scss/themes/my_custom_theme/components/_example.scss]</span>